kyma-project/kyma/docs/kyma/docs/08-02-sample-service-deployment-to-cluster.md

 ### Set the cluster domain as an environment variable

-The commands in this guide use URLs that require you to provide the domain of the cluster which you are using.
+The commands in this guide use URLs in which you must provide the domain of the cluster that you use.
 Export the domain of your cluster as an environment variable.
 Run:
   ```
   export yourClusterDomain='{YOUR_CLUSTER_DOMAIN}'